VisiumCH/dvc-workshop/README.md

 **Disclaimer** : If you already have Python __3.10__ installed locally you may skip this part.

-This worksop will require you to have a working Python 3.10 installation.
-In case you don't have any Python instal (highly unlikely...) or other versions installesd, we recommend using (drum roll ...) `pyenv`, to create virtual environment, install and manage different Python versions.
+This worksop will require you to have a working Python 3.10 installation and is enforced in our environment manager.
+In case you don't have any Python install (highly unlikely...) or other versions installesd, we recommend using (drum roll ...) `pyenv`, to create virtual environment, install and manage different Python versions.
+This is a standard used in Visium

+In case pyenv installation is too cumbersome, you can always revert the python version of the environment to the one you have locally.

 To install this package, follow the [recommendations](https://github.com/pyenv/pyenv) according to your operating system.
 Though we suggest using the installer by running